lemrob/recipes-etl/README.md

 The script reads a JSON file containing recipes data, identifies recipes with "Chilies" (including likely misspellings) in their ingredients, adds a "difficulty" field based on preparation and cooking times, cleans the data and saves the filtered recipes into a CSV file.

-In order to retrieve the CSV file, you need to run the main.py file!
+To retrieve the CSV file, you need to run the main.py file!
 This will then output the CSV into the 'data' folder within this repository.

 ## Features